 Viewed as an act of rebellion in Victorian England, Irish regiments were forbidden to display it.
 This one single act may have done more to establish the shamrock as Ireland's national emblem than anything else.

-This takes place on St. Patrick's Day, when the shamrock that has been worn in the hat or lapel is removed and put into the last drink of the evening.
+This takes place on St. Patrick's Day, when the shamrock that has been worn is removed and put into the last drink.
 A toast is proposed and then, when the toast has been honored, the shamrock is taken from the bottom of the glass and thrown over the left shoulder.
 Sláinte!

 To see our full collection of beautiful Celtic jewelry and other unique jewelry pieces, visit our shop by clicking this link: https://www.etsy.com/shop/CelticCrystalDesigns

 1 business day